crhall-writing/crhall-writing.github.io/_poems/writers-block.md

 layout: poem
 ---
 am I allowed to write about
-ho I have this writer’s block?
+how I have this writer’s block?
 I swear I could prolifically produce
 when asked about my troubles producing